Message

 WHAT ARE THE HIP FLEXORS?

 Hip flexors affect walking, posture, and mobility after stroke.
 This video explains hip flexor function and tightness in a simple way.
 The hip flexors are not just one muscle.
 They are a muscle group that includes key muscles such as the iliopsoas, rectus femoris (quadriceps), tensor fasciae latae (TFL), and sartorius.
 These muscles play an important role in lifting the leg, stepping forward, balance, and functional mobility.
 In this video, I explain how hip flexor tightness or poor activation can contribute to gait difficulties, stiffness, compensations, and recovery challenges after stroke.
 Understanding this area can help stroke survivors, caregivers, and rehabilitation professionals support safer and more effective movement.
+More stroke recovery videos and education available in membership.
+See Tracy's Membership https://www.tracymarkley.com/memebership on this website to join.

 How Supported Lunges Retrain Spatial Awareness After Stroke (Not Just an Exercise)